awslabs/deequ/README.md

 Deequ is a library built on top of Apache Spark for defining "unit tests for data", which measure data quality in large datasets.

+## Requirements and Installation

+__Deequ__ depends on Java 8 and Apache Spark 2.2.
+We will make it available as a maven artifact soon.

 ## Example

 __Deequ__'s purpose is to "unit-test" data to find errors early, before the data gets fed to consuming systems or machine learning algorithms.
 In the following, we will walk you through a toy example to showcase the most basic usage of our library.
 An executable version of the example is available [here](/src/main/scala/com/amazon/deequ/examples/BasicExample.scala).